powersee/myanbin-blog/_posts/2018-01-05-installing-gitlab-with-ldap-authentication.md

       #   '(&(objectclass=user)(|(samaccountname=momo)(samaccountname=toto)))'
       #
       user_filter: ''
+      # LDAP attributes that GitLab will use to create an account for the LDAP user.
+      # The specified attribute can either be the attribute name as a string (e.g. 'mail'),
+      # or an array of attribute names to try in order (e.g. ['mail', 'email']).
+      # Note that the user's LDAP login will always be the attribute specified as `uid` above.
+      attributes:
+      # The username will be used in paths for the user's own projects
+      # (like `gitlab.example.com/username/project`) and when mentioning
+      # them in issues, merge request and comments (like `@username`).
+      # If the attribute specified for `username` contains an email address,
+      # the GitLab username will be the part of the email address before the '@'.
+        username: ['uid', 'userid', 'sAMAccountName']
+        email:    ['mail', 'email', 'userPrincipalName']

+      # If no full name could be found at the attribute specified for `name`,
+      # the full name is determined using the attributes specified for
+      # `first_name` and `last_name`.
+        name:       'cn'
+        first_name: 'givenName'
+        last_name:  'sn'
 #     ## EE only
 #     group_base: ''
 #     admin_group: ''
 #     sync_ssh_keys: false
+EOS
 ```

 之后运行下面命令重启 GitLab 服务：